 (ii) the customer’s geographic number.

-Note: The ACA may give written directions to the licensee under section 581 of the Act about complying with this subclause (eg promotion of a customer’s choice, if the customer receives multiple services, in the identification of the entry that is to be treated as a standard entry).
+Note: The ACMA may give written directions to the licensee under subsection 581(1) of the Act about complying with this subsection (e.g. promotion of a customer’s choice, if the customer receives multiple services, in the identification of the entry that is to be treated as a standard entry).

 (5) The licensee must include in the directory a customer’s facsimile number if asked by the customer.